thiagohmcruz/thiagohmcruz.github.io/index.md

 Small list of facts about me:

 * I'm a great listener
-* I believe empathy is fundamental for any kind of human relationship (personal or professional) to succeed
+* To me empathy is fundamental for any kind of human relationship (personal or professional) to succeed
-* I was born and raised in São Paulo, Brazil
+* I was born and raised in São Paulo, Brazil and currently living in Toronto, Canada
-* I'm currently living in Waterloo, Canada, and I spent the 5 years prior living in Toronto
-* When I'm not coding you'll find me reading, eating, binge watching or playing games
+* When I'm not coding you'll find me reading, eating, binge watching or gaming

 Checkout my past [projects](/projects) or my <a href="{{ site.baseurl }}/assets/resume.pdf" target="_blank">resume</a>.
 Feel free to [contact](/contact) me anytime.